Multiphase curved boundary condition in lattice Boltzmann method

 \subsection{Mass modification for interpolating error}

-It is inevitable that the interpolation causes a certain degree of errors when the density profile is nonlinear.
-The error is especially noticeable and fluctuant at the beginning of a simulation (please refer to Fig. \ref{FIG3} and \ref{FIG4}).
-These errors act as an anormal mass leakage or increase in the evolutions.
-Although the errors in the above modified interpolations are small after the initial stage, they would influence the chemical potential, whose equilibrium determines the phase transition.
+Although complementing the nonideal effect has greatly reduced the error, it is inevitable that the interpolation itself causes a certain degree of errors when the density profile is nonlinear.
+The interpolating errors are noticeably fluctuant at the beginning of a multiphase simulation and become very small after the initial stage.
+They will influence the chemical potential and then disturb the phase transition and equilibrium.
 The mass fluctuation caused by the interpolating error is compensated as the local and static mass component in every time step \cite{Sanjeevi2018,Yu2020},